-Speaking of beautiful beaches, most of us may think of Okinawa, but there are numbers of stunning beaches at several locations in Japan with crystal clear water and the pure white sand.
+Speaking of beautiful beaches in Japan, most of us may think of Okinawa, but there are numbers of stunning beaches at several locations in the country with crystal clear water and the pure white sand.
 Some of them are great option for snorkelling and diving to see colourful reefs and colorful sea creatures.

 Today, we would like to share 5 amazing beach destinations in Japan apart from Okinawa.
 Besides stunning beaches, these 5 spots offer alternative tourist attractions where visitors can have special experiences.
 So let’s check them out!